DEPRESSION

 - Slowed speech or hyperactivity (pacing)

-- Changes in appetite (overeating or undereating)
+- Changes in appetite, either overeating or undereating

-- Suicidal thoughts or thoughts of death
+- Suicidal thoughts or frequent thoughts of death

 Seasonal Affective Disorder Compared To Clinical Depression